telerik/kendo-ui-core/docs/controls/charts/how-to/interaction/show-tooltip-on-click.md

 title: Show Tooltip on seriesClick
 page_title: Show Tooltip on seriesClick | Kendo UI Charts
 description: "Learn how to show the tooltip of a Kendo UI Chart on seriesClick."
+previous_url: /controls/charts/how-to/show-tooltip-on-click
 slug: howto_tooltiponseriesclick_charts
 ---

 # Show Tooltip on seriesClick

-The example below demonstrates how to show the Kendo UI Chart tooltip on `seriesClick`.
+The example below demonstrates how to show the tooltip of a Kendo UI Chart upon `seriesClick`.

 ###### Example